gmile/ecto_query_explorer/README.md

   * query the database using familiar Ecto queries.
 Examples:
   * query the file directly using `sqlite3` command line utility.
 Examples:

+* `EctoQueryExplorer.Queries.top_queries/1` - accepts a number, returns a list of most popular queries ordered by count

 ### Using Ecto queries

 ### Using `sqlite3` CLI utility